exis-io/exis-io.github.io/pages/general/ExisArch.md

 ```

-## Cumin
+### Cumin

-Cumin is a library that provides type safety from any data passed into riffle domains.
-It guarantees that any function always received the types it expects.
+Cumin is a communication pattern and library that provides type safety from any data passed into riffle domains.
+It guarantees that functions are only called with the right number and type of arguments, even if those arguments are objects.

 To be fair to all the smart developers who came before us and tried to solve this problem, the messaging patterns are not novel, or new.
 Many other software libraries and platforms the focus on *RPC*, or remote procedure call, implement similar patterns.
 One of the interesting things riffle does give you is *type safety.* This means the following conditions hold for all messages passed over the fabric: